sagarrajak245/first-coding-files-/README.md

 Hi there this sagar rajak..
-first coding repositry is all about different type of dsa question i solved on various platform such as leetcode and codechef.. here i solved question on different datastrcture like array,stack, queue,linked list. also i solved question on 2d array ,string and bit manipulation,recursion and backtracking.
+first coding repository is all about different type of dsa question i solved on various platform such as leetcode and codechef.. here i solved question on different datastrcture like array,stack, queue,linked list. also i solved question on 2d array ,string and bit manipulation,recursion and backtracking.